Penis stretching refers to using your hands or a device to increase the length or girth of your penis.

-- A 2011 study found that men who wore traction devices for up to nine hours a day over the course of three months gained up to an inch in length.
+- A found that men who wore traction devices for up to nine hours a day over the course of three months gained up to an inch in length.

-- A 2013 review of penile traction studies found that traction devices were most useful for correcting penis curving or deformities, not increasing length.
+- A found that traction devices were most useful for correcting penis curving or deformities, not increasing length.

-- A 2016 report also found that traction devices had negligible lengthening effects.
+- A also found that traction devices had negligible lengthening effects.

 There’s no harm in trying stretching exercises.
 They may help you feel more comfortable with your penis size and appearance.